ctsrc/Base256/README.md

 ## Example input and outputs using the different codecs

-In the `sample_data` directory of this repository, we have a file named `id_ed25519` containing the following OpenSSH ed25519 private key:
+In the `sample_data/inputs` directory of this repository, we have a file named `id_ed25519` containing the following OpenSSH ed25519 private key:

 ```text